symbiote-h2020/SymbioteCloud/README.md

   Platform components are available in the github, bundled in the following directory: https://github.com/symbiote-h2020/SymbioteCloud .

-  Master branches contain latest stable symbIoTe release version (starting from release 1), develop branch is a general development branch containing newest features that are added during development and particular feature branches where features are developed.
+  The Component repositories contain three different branch types; master, develop and feature branches.
+Master branches contain the latest stable symbIoTe release version (starting from release 1).
+Develop branches are general development branches containing the newest features.
+Finally, feature branches are where particular features are developed.

-  For symbIoTe cloud installation, following components are currently used and required to properly start platform in L1 compliance:
+  For symbIoTe cloud installation, the following components are currently used and required to properly make a platform L1-compliant:

   - CloudConfigService - service that distributes configuration among platform components
   - EurekaService - allows discovery of platform components
   - ZipkinService - collects logs from various services
   - InterworkingInterface (abbr.
-II) - is used to forward communication from platform components to symbIoTe Core
+II) - is used to forward communication from platform components to symbIoTe Core/applications
   - RegistrationHandler (abbr.
 RH) - service responsible for properly registering platform's resources and distribute this information among platform components
   - ResourceAccessProxy (abbr.
 RAP) - service responsible for providing access to the real readings of the platform's resources